Zurc/vue-journey/first-steps-are-we-vuejs-babies.md

 [Vue V2 Documentation](https://vuejs.org/v2/guide/)    this is a great way to start, to know what is Vue, look how to install it... and so on.

-[Develop Basic Web Apps with Vue.js](https://egghead.io/courses/develop-web-apps-with-vue-js)    Very quick overview, short videos with loads of content on them.
+[Egghed.io: Develop Basic Web Apps with Vue.js](https://egghead.io/courses/develop-web-apps-with-vue-js)    Very quick overview, short videos with loads of content on them.

 [Laracasts: Learn Vue 2: Step By Step](https://laracasts.com/series/learn-vue-2-step-by-step)    Another great resource, full of episodes to digest...